jacksund/simmate/src/simmate/workflow_engine/README.md

 ## What is a `NestedWorkflow`?

-Some workflows are "nested", which means it's a workflow made up other multiple other workflows.
+Some workflows are "nested", which means it's a workflow made up multiple other workflows.
 An example of this is the `relaxation_staged` workflow, which involves a series of relaxations of increasing quality and then a final energy calculation.

-6. Feel free to add a calculator for a new program if you don't see it in [the available list](https://github.com/jacksund/simmate/tree/main/src/simmate/calculators)!